hdr-bgnn/BGNN_Snakemake/README.md

    3- module load miniconda3 # only the first.

-   4- conda create -n local -c bioconda -c conda-forge snakemake -y # Create an environment named snakemake
+   4- conda create -n snakemake -c bioconda -c conda-forge snakemake -y # Create an environment named snakemake

    5- source activate snakemake # Activate the environment, so now you have access to the package snakemake